Horse Rescues

 What's Real, What's Not?

+Let's look at small animal rescue first.
+It's lovely to hear someone say they've adopted their pet from a humane society or animal sanctuary.
 In the world of dogs and cats, individuals or groups that identify themselves as rescues have multiplied over the past few decades almost as quickly as a feral cat has kittens.
 Some are conscientious, ethical and committed to placing their charges in appropriate homes.
 Some are 501(c)3 designated as not-for-profit, some are inspected by USDA agents, some are exemplary small outfits run by just a few dedicated individuals.

 Some are animal hoarders.

-Not surprisingly, the same pattern has emerged with horses.
 There are many bona-fide horse sanctuaries and rescue organizations that provide necessary medical treatment and training for their horses.
 When they interview prospective horse adopters, they not only take the time to determine what the adopter wants and needs, but also provide detailed information about each adoptable horse.

 The foulest of all are the horse traders who call themselves rescues but instead collect horses for slaughter.
 They are usually located in remote rural areas (inconvenient to visitors), will pick up retired or unwanted horses, and drive to killer auctions many miles away to sell their cargo.

 Be smart.
-Be ready and willing to do a little investigative work if you are looking at a "rescue" horse.
+Be ready and willing to do a little investigative work if you are looking at a rescue horse.
 Contact your nearest humane organization for information.
 Use the Internet.
 Talk to local equine vets.
 If you see something scary at the facility, report it to your local sheriff's office, animal control division, humane society, or police department.
 A good horse sanctuary or rescue will ask you lots of questions; be prepared to do the same.

 Read Rags in Rescue here